Get an annual AARP membership for only $9. Offer ends 12/11.

 Is an Oticon Hearing Aid Right for Me?

 When considering if you might benefit from a hearing aid, your doctor or audiologist can perform a series of hearing tests to determine the level of your hearing loss.
 Since living with untreated hearing loss can lead to depression and social isolation, seniors need to take even the slightest changes in hearing seriously.
-Even if you feel like your hearing loss is not “that bad” it can still take away from parts of life that you don’t want to miss––like the sound of the rain or your grandchild saying, “I love you!”
+Even if you feel like your hearing loss is not “that bad,” it can still take away from parts of life you don’t want to miss––like the sound of the rain or your grandchild saying, “I love you!”

 Oticon Hearing Aids